charliemeyer2000/cra-template-cgm/README.md

 # CGM CRA Template

-CHANGE

-This is the official React template for CGM.
+This is the official React template for CGM - Charlie Meyer's React Template.

 ## Overview